-Sub-task 3: Effects of contaminants on migratory behaviour and distribution Sub-task 4: Effects of contaminants on smolt behaviour and distribution Sub-task 5: Effects of contaminants on adult return rates are being micro-tagged.
+Sub-task 3: Effects of contaminants on migratory behaviour and distribution Sub-task 4: Effects of contaminants on smolt behaviour and distribution Sub-task 5: Effects of contaminants on adult return rates

+All the above sub-tasks could be linked to any of the river monitoring or sampling programmes which handle smolts or other juvenile stages and which could provide sample material for telemetry or exposure to specific contaminants before release particularly if fish are being micro-tagged.
 The main focus is for groups of fish to be marked (e.g. PIT tagged) and exposed to environmental levels of contaminants for periods during the parr-smolt transformation.
 Therefore access to juveniles/smolts for PIT tagging, tracking of juveniles and survival is the common theme etc and links could be developed from some of the ongoing monitoring programmes.
 A large number of the projects listed in the inventory therefore have potential to provide suitable material to these sub-tasks (e.g. C4, E3, E4, E13, E8, E15, E17, E18, E21, I1, N2, N4, N6, R1, U1, U2, U3, U5)